 Comets are wonderfully unpredictable objects.
 This is what makes them so much fun to observe.
 You never quite know what you are going to see when you go out to observe them which is why it is important to keep them under observation as frequently as possible.
+Comets are always interesting to observe, even if they are faint but we were lucky to see a rather bright one in 2020.
+C/2020 F3 (NEOWISE) was a very nice object in July and it showed that bright comets can (almost) come without warning.
+It was discovered only three months before it became a bright, naked-eye object in the morning sky.

 This guide is intended for beginners and old-hands alike and so the material ranges from reasonably basic to quite complex.
-Hopefully we have explained possibly unfamiliar terms but if you have any questions we are always happy to help via the email addresses on page 5.
+Hopefully we have explained possibly unfamiliar terms but if you have any questions, we are always happy to help via the email addresses on page 5.
 If you are new to comet observing start with the simple visual observing techniques discussed in section 3.